 How does a settlement work for nerve damage?

 If you’re dealing with sustained nerve damage from a car accident, don’t miss out on the helpful financial recovery you deserve for what you’ve suffered.
 Although money can’t make everything right again, it can help you get back on your feet as you deal with the aftermath and costs of the accident.
-Our lawyers are John Foy & Associates are here to help you.
-For a FREE consultation to discuss your case, give us a call today at 404-400-4000 or fill out the form to your right today.
+For a free consultation with John Foy & Associates to discuss your case, give us a call at 404-400-4000 or fill out the form to your right.